Frequently Asked Questions

 Who would work with my child at Vanguard?

-A team of teachers, clinicians, and therapists, including the Director of Education and Director of Family Services, is assigned to every Vanguard student.
+A team of teachers, clinicians, and therapists, including the Principal of Academics and Student Services, the Principal of Admissions and Clinical Services, and the Director of Family Services, is assigned to every Vanguard student.
 Therapists and clinicians already working with a student outside of Vanguard also often play a role in this dedicated team.
 Vanguard develops a highly individualized learning plan for each student integrating academics with social-emotional learning.
 Each student’s plan includes well-defined goals based on diagnosis, initial testing, current strengths, and areas for growth.
 The Vanguard team assigned to each student meets weekly to assess progress and discuss any needed plan refinements.
 And every Vanguard family works closely with their child’s team to achieve results.

 How will we know if and when it makes sense for our child to transition from Vanguard back to public school or a more traditional private school?

 Each student at Vanguard has an individualized learning plan designed to foster success through integrating academic learning with social-emotional learning.
 Because each child is unique, so is their time at Vanguard.
 Many families decide to stay at Vanguard for the entirety of their child’s education, while other families transition after a shorter period of time.
 This decision is made by each child’s family with support from the Vanguard team.